Background pattern

 Uncommon (may affect up to 1 in 100 people)

-• increase in blood acid level (which may cause breathing problems including shortness of breath, loss of appetite, nausea, vomiting, excessive fatigue, and rapid or irregular heartbeat),
+• increased acid levels in the blood (which can cause breathing problems including shortness of breath, loss of appetite, nausea, vomiting, excessive fatigue, and rapid or irregular heartbeat),

-• decreased or loss of sweating (especially in small children exposed to high temperatures)
+• decreased or lost sweating (especially in small children who are exposed to high temperatures)

-• having thoughts of self-harm, attempting to cause serious injuries,
+• having thoughts of self-harm, attempting to cause serious harm to oneself,

-• loss of a part of the visual field.
+• loss of part of the visual field.

 Rare (may affect up to 1 in 1,000 people)

-• glaucoma: blockage of fluid in the eye that causes an increase in eye pressure, pain or decreased vision,
+• glaucoma: blockage of fluid in the eye that causes increased pressure in the eye, pain, or decreased vision,

-• difficulty thinking, remembering information or solving problems, decreased state of alertness or consciousness, feeling of numbness with low energy – these symptoms may be a sign of high levels of ammonia in the blood (hyperammonemia), which may cause a change in brain function (encephalopathy),
+• difficulty thinking, remembering information, or solving problems, decreased alertness or consciousness, feeling of numbness with low energy – these symptoms may be a sign of high ammonia levels in the blood (hyperammonemia), which can cause a change in brain function (hyperammonemic encephalopathy),

-• severe skin reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis, may appear as skin eruptions with or without blisters.
-Skin irritation, ulcers or inflammation in the mouth, throat, nose, eyes or around the genitals.
-Skin eruptions may become generalized skin damage (peeling of the epidermis and superficial mucous membranes) with life-threatening consequences.
+• severe skin reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis, may appear as skin rashes with or without blisters.
+Skin irritation, ulcers, or inflammation in the mouth, throat, nose, eyes, or around the genitals.
+Skin rashes can become widespread skin damage (shedding of the epidermis and superficial mucous membranes) with life-threatening consequences.

-• inflammation of the eyes (uveitis) with symptoms such as redness and pain in the eyes, sensitivity to light, tearing, vision of small dots or blurred vision
+• inflammation of the eyes (uveitis) with symptoms such as redness and eye pain, sensitivity to light, tearing, blurred vision

 Very common (may affect more than 1 in 10 people)

-• tingling, pain and/or numbness in several parts of the body,
+• tingling, pain, and/or numbness of several parts of the body,

 • drowsiness, fatigue,